 Authentication and signature

-- Electronically: Registration via the online service Babypoint using a mobile phone signature
+- Electronically: Registration via the online service Babypoint using a mobile phone signature or ID Austria

 - In person: with the required documents (official photo ID card), also possible for this to be done by an authorised person (official photo ID, letter of authorisation)